-- 1. Insert the right-side front-bezel tabs into the corresponding slots on the side cover. - 2.
-Push the left-side of the front bezel towards the side cover, snapping the tabs into position.
+- 1. Insert the tabs on the right side of the bezel into the corresponding slots on the side cover. - 2.
+Push the left side of the front bezel towards the side cover, snapping the tabs into position.

 - 1. Install the side cover. - 2.
 Follow the procedure in After working inside your computer.